t-moe/discoverpixy/README.md

 ## Documentation
-Take a look at our [docu.pdf](./doc/docu.pdf) (German)
+Take a look at our [docu.pdf](./doc/docu.pdf) (German) Also make sure to check out the [doxygen documentation](http://t-moe.github.io/discoverpixy/) for the common folder.

 ## Folder structure
 * *common*: device independent code and the "Application" itself